California home buyers typically encounter closing costs when buying a home. These are the various…

 Expenses associated with the property can include mortgage payments, property taxes, insurance, maintenance costs, and property management fees.
 You’ll want to calculate these expenses as accurately as possible, to determine the potential ROI.

 Once the potential rental income and expenses have been determined, you can calculate the potential cash flow.
-Positive cash flow is essential for a successful investment, as it means that the property is generating more income than its costing to own and maintain.
+Positive cash flow is essential for a successful investment.
+This is when a property generates more income than it costs to own and maintain.

 Assessing the Condition of the Property